 Robert Citron was the Treasurer for Orange County, California, in the early 90s.
 He was solely responsible for investing several of the county’s funds which totaled about $7.5 billion USD.
 Despite having no background in trading financial instruments, he decided to invest in risky interest rate swaps that were tied to the US Treasury Department’s rates.

 Citron was a County Tax Collector with no college degree who was later elected to the position of Orange County Treasurer.
 In this capacity, he was able to push for California legislative approval for county treasurers to increase their use of financial instruments for investment and fund management.

-Beginning in February, 1994 the Federal Reserve Board made the first of six consecutive interest rate hikes.
+Beginning in February 1994 the Federal Reserve Board made the first of six consecutive interest rate hikes.
 Between February and May of that year, the County had to produce $515 million in cash (margin) to cover its position.
-Further margin calls would occur throughout year, leaving the County's cash reserves at only $350 million by November, 1994.
+Further margin calls would occur throughout the year, leaving the County's cash reserves at only $350 million by November 1994.

 When word got out about the County's troubles raising cash, investors sought to retrieve their money, and by December 6, 1994, the County declared bankruptcy and lost $1.64 billion.